gramat/RepData_PeerAssessment1/PA1_template.Rmd

 - date: The date on which the measurement was taken in YYYY-MM-DD format
 - interval: Identifier for the 5-minute interval in which measurement was taken

 The dataset is stored in a comma-separated-value (CSV) file and includes a total of 17,568 observations.

+> This is third time I commit this assignment.
+> First time I had to stop the course before I completed one.
+Just because of my business duties.
+> Second time I was late to submit next assignment...
+I know I'am looser.
+But I'm very insistent looser.
+> So I get this course once more.
+Third time is lucky!
+I hope...

 ## 1. Loading and preprocessing the data